bentbot/Blockchain-Card/README.md

   Requirements
   ------------------
-  A MSR605 magnetic card reader / writer (or an equivilent device with a complete python library).
+  - A MSR605 magnetic card reader / writer (or an equivilent device).
-  One or more standard 3-Stripe magnetic cards.
+  - One or more standard 3-Stripe magnetic cards.
-  Python 3+
+  - Python 3+

   Authors
   ------------------